Coxarthrosis: Causes, Symptoms, and Modern Treatment Methods

 Early Symptoms

-• Hip and groin pain: These often occur after physical exertion or prolonged periods of inactivity.
-Initially, the pain is often non-specific and is misinterpreted by many patients as muscular complaints.
+• Pain in the hip and groin area: These often occur after physical exertion or longer periods of inactivity.
+Initially the pain is often nonspecific and is misinterpreted by many patients as muscular complaints.

 • Stiffness and limited mobility: Especially in the morning or after prolonged sitting.
-Patients often report initial pain that subsides after a few minutes of movement.
+Patients often report start-up pain that eases after a few minutes of movement.

 Advanced symptoms

-• Increased pain even at rest: In advanced stages, pain can occur even during periods of rest, significantly impairing quality of life.
+• Increased pain even at rest: In the advanced stage, the pain can also occur during periods of rest, significantly impairing quality of life.

-• Deformity of the hip joint: The joint structure can change, leading to visible deformities.
-These changes are often visible on X-ray and can lead to a functional leg length difference.
+• Deformation of the hip joint: The joint structure can change, leading to visible deformations.
+These changes are often visible in the X‑ray image and can lead to a functional leg length discrepancy.

-• Functional limitations and gait disturbance: Patients may have difficulty performing daily activities such as walking, climbing stairs, or dressing.
+• Functional limitations and gait impairment: Patients may have difficulty performing everyday activities such as walking, climbing stairs, or dressing.
 These limitations often lead to a reduction in mobility and social isolation.

 Diagnosis